subquery/documentation/docs/academy/herocourse/module4.md

 The next step is building the project.

-For that first. run the standard `yarn install`and then `yarn codegen`.
+For that, first run the standard `yarn install`and then `yarn codegen`.
 After that run the `docker-compose pull & docker-compose up` command.

 <CodeGroup>
   <CodeGroupItem title="YARN" active>